-In 2014 the British School in Tokyo will have been in existence for 25 years, which is a huge milestone for a school that started with just 63 students back in Sept 1989.
+The British School in Tokyo has now been in existence for 25 years; a huge milestone for a school that started with just 63 students back in Sept 1989.

-In preparation for our 25th anniversary, the BST Alumni Association was launched in April 2012, and has since grown to over 300 registered Alumni.
+In preparation for our 25th anniversary, the BST Alumni Association was launched in April 2012, and has since grown to 400 registered Alumni.
 This number will naturally grow at the end of each term as we say goodbye to those who move on to other places.
-We also have over 200 likes of our BST Alumni Facebook page.
+We also have over 350 likes of our BST Alumni Facebook page.

 For any other enquiries get in touch at email@example.com.

 We are very keen to continue to assist our students even when they are no longer physically with us in Tokyo.